Longhorn-Riichi/InjusticeJudge/README.md

 - Your very last draw brought you into tenpai (so you could get noten payments)
 - You chased someone's tenpai and won with ippatsu
 - You gained placement only because you had ura
+- You waited to riichi and got ippatsu when you did
+- You drew and filled 3+ kanchan/penchan in a single round
 - You won some silly yaku (ippatsu tsumo, rinshan, chankan, haitei, sankantsu, ryanpeikou, sanshoku doukou, double riichi, nagashi mangan)
 - You got any yakuman (or sanbaiman)